mabelvj/doc.scrapinghub.com/autoextract.rst

     print(response.json()['title'])                   # Limit of 100 queries per request exceeded
     print(response.json()['type'])                    # http://errors.xod.scrapinghub.com/queries-limit-reached

+In the above example of queries-limit problem (identified by the URI type) the reason for 413 is indicated in the ``title``.
+The ``type`` field should be used to check the error type as this will not change in subsequent versions.
+There could be more specific fields depending on the error providing additional details, e.g. delay before retrying next time.
 Such response can be easily parsed and used for programmatic error handling.
-The ``type`` field should be used to check the error type as this will not change in subsequent versions.

 If it is not possible to return a JSON description of the error, then no content type header will be set for the response and the response body will be empty.

 Query-level
 -----------